kadiryilmaz/kadiryilmaz/README.md

-### Hi there , cheese 📷
+### Hi there

-i'm a developer from Istanbul
+I'm a developer from Istanbul

-- 🔭 I’m currently developing on ERP Tools.
+- 🔭 Currently developing on ERP Tools.